Olympic Park, Deutschland - Things to Do in Olympic Park

 Top Things to Do in Olympic Park

-Olympic Tower Observatory Visit
+Olympic Tower Observation Experience

-Booking Tip: Tickets cost around €9-11 for adults, with discounts for students and families.
-Visit during late afternoon for optimal lighting conditions, and check weather forecasts as the tower may close during storms.
-Book online to avoid queues, especially during peak tourist season.
+Booking Tip: Tickets cost around €9-15 for adults, with discounts for students and families.
+Visit during late afternoon for optimal lighting and consider combining with dinner at the revolving restaurant.
+Book online in advance during peak season and check weather conditions for the best visibility.

-Olympic Stadium and Roof Climbing
+Olympic Stadium and Sports Complex Tour

-Olympic Lake Recreation
+Olympic Lake Recreation Activities

 Getting There